bens4lsu/theskinny-publish/Content/blog2/let-it-be-resolved.md

 ---
 title: Let it be Resolved...
 date: 2010-01-07 12:38
-description: A description of my post.
+description: I am hereby making the following three New Year's resolutions...
+Well, you'll have to read the whole post to see them.
+But after that, I've got two of my funniest stories.
-tags: my-stories
+tags: my-stories, favorites
 id: 683
 ---
 I am hereby making the following three New Year's resolutions: